The Best of Everything

 With the arrival of The Best of Everything on DVD, my suggestion is this: use the scene selection skip directly to any involving Crawford.
 All the rest, you may file under "Trash--NO!!!"

-Above: "The Best of Everything" soundtrack.
+Above right: Best of Everything soundtrack CD cover.
 See the Audio:Recordings page for more info and to link to songs from the film.

 The Best of Everything